 The perfect road trip in Sicily is 15 days and it starts in Catania.
 The coastal roads take you to Syracuse, Modica, Agrigento, Sciacca, Trapani, Palerno, Cefalù, Messina, Taormina, and the spectacular Mount Etna.

-You can choose which towns you want to pass through and which you’d like to explore further – Sicily really caters to adventurous travelers.
+You can choose which historic towns you want to pass through and which you’d like to explore further – Sicily really caters to adventurous travelers.
 Hit the road without any reservations and just find accommodation in the towns that impress you the most.

 Palermo is the obvious exception as the island’s capital.
 It boasts the 12th-century Cathedral, the Norman Palace, and the wonderful Teatro Massimo.
 It’s an incredible city and you will certainly need more than just a few hours to explore it.